6 Tips for Creating Timelines with Preceden

 ❌ Don't add all events to a single layer.

-2. Create Events with a Start and End Date When Possible
+2. Create Events with both Start and End Dates When Possible

 Imagine as part of your project you need to represent a period of time where you need to ship samples.
 You can represent this in one of two ways: